Government funding of R&D

 Innovation spending is defined as government budgets intended for the funding of activities focused on and intended for innovation in the public or private sector that lead to new or greatly improved products, processes/methods and services, or administrative, organisational or marketing innovations.

-The following table shows the different forms of government support for R&D and innovation for the period 2020-2026.
-In 2022, 75% of the total government contribution to R&D and innovation will consist of direct expenditure on R&D. 17% consists of indirect tax aid for R&D and innovation.
-Direct innovation expenditure is 8%.
+The following table shows the different forms of government support for R&D and innovation for 2023-2029.
+In 2023, 75% of the total government contribution to R&D and innovation will consist of direct expenditure on R&D. 16% consists of indirect tax aid for R&D and innovation.
+Direct innovation expenditure is 10%.

 Direct and indirect financial support for R&D and innovation, in millions of euros